Peter Bellamy >

 Norfolk singer Harry Cox sang The Green Bed in a recording by Leslie Shepard on 9 October 1965.
 This was included on his 2 CD Topic Records anthology, The Bonny Labouring Boy.
 Steve Roud commented in the liner notes:

 A reasonably common song in England and Scotland, with versions in the manuscripts of most of the Edwardian collectors, and numerous examples also in North America.
 The earliest known broadside printing is an early 19th century sheet by John Pitts, of London, where the song is entitled Liverpool Landlady, with a text which is quite close to Harry’s.
 The theme of bad treatment of the sailor on shore is common enough in traditional songs (see also Jack Tar on Shore and Miss Doxy), but here Johnny at least has the satisfaction of exposing the landlady’s tricks.

-Peter Bellamy learned The Green Bed from the singing of Harry Cox and sang it with very similar words in 1969 on his second LP, Fair England's Shore.
-He commented in the album's sleeve notes:
+Peter Bellamy learned The Green Bed from the singing of Harry Cox and sang it with very similar words in 1969 on his second LP, Fair England’s Shore.
+He noted:

 Both The Long Pegging Awl and The Green Bed come from Harry Cox, the former being a short and amusing song with very thin disguise to its eroticism, and the latter being a very pleasing song, which has been collected all over the country in much the same form as this, which was recorded from Harry by a good friend and singer, Rod Stradling.
 There is an almost identical set of verses to be found in the E.F.D.S.S.
 Journal, Vol. 5, which was collected on Dartmoor.

 A somewhat different version was collected by Ralph Vaughan Williams and printed in The Penguin Book of English Folk Songs.
-Martin Carthy sang this version unaccompanied on the CD reissue of the Fellside anthology A Selection from The Penguin Book of English Folk Songs.
+Martin Carthy sang this version of The Green Bed unaccompanied on the 1994 CD reissue of the Fellside anthology A Selection from The Penguin Book of English Folk Songs.
 The CD sleeve notes commented: